Teeth decay because we eat too much sugar. Right?

 What factors cause blood phosphorous to raise or lower?
 What causes low blood phosphorous?

 Phosphorus balance is impacted by several other factors namely levels of calcium, glucose, cholesterol and triglycerides.
 If any of these factors go up, phosphorous goes down.
-Its like a finely balanced see-saw and this is why it is not as simply as rushing out to get phosphorous supplements.
+It's like a finely balanced see-saw and this is why it is not as simple as rushing out to get phosphorous supplements.

 In the next blogs, I will guide you through what foods to eat to prevent tooth decay and to promote a balance of phosphorous and will go into more detail of how diet plays a role in oral health and preventing tooth decay.